wacncontent/CustomizeTool/output/articles/storage/storage-migration-to-premium-storage.md

 Depending on your workload, determine if additional data disks are necessary for your VM.
 You can attach several persistent data disks to your VM.
 If needed, you can stripe across the disks to increase the capacity and performance of the volume.
 If you stripe Premium Storage data disks using [Storage Spaces](http://technet.microsoft.com/zh-cn/library/hh831739.aspx), you should configure it with one column for each disk that is used.
 Otherwise, overall performance of the striped volume may be lower than expected due to uneven distribution of traffic across the disks.
 For Linux VMs you can use the *mdadm* utility to achieve the same.
 See article [Configure Software RAID on Linux](/documentation/articles/virtual-machines-linux-configure-raid) for details.

 #### Disk Caching Policy
 By default, disk caching policy is *Read-Only* for all the Premium data disks, and *Read-Write* for the Premium operating system disk attached to the VM.
-This configuration setting is recommended to achieve the optimal performance for your application’s IOs.
+This configuration setting is recommended to achieve the optimal performance for your application's IOs.
 For write-heavy or write-only data disks (such as SQL Server log files), disable disk caching so that you can achieve better application performance.
-The cache settings for existing data disks can be updated using Azure Management Portal or the *-HostCaching* parameter of the *Set-AzureDataDisk* cmdlet.
+The cache settings for existing data disks can be updated using [Azure Management Portal](portal.azure.com) or the *-HostCaching* parameter of the *Set-AzureDataDisk* cmdlet.

 #### Location
 Pick a location where Azure Premium Storage is available.
 See [Azure Services by Region](http://azure.microsoft.com/regions/#services) for up to date information on available locations.
 VMs located in the same region as the Storage account that stores the disks for VM, will give superior performance than if they are in separate regions.